Trade guide

 • More complex qualification requiring building services knowledge

-• Typically 4-6 month training program
+• Typically 4-6 month training programme

 • Higher entry requirements and technical content